getsentry/symbolicator/crates/symsorter/README.md

 # SymSorter

-A small utility that takes a folder structure of debug information files (currently mostly useful for apple and linux) and writes them into a folder structure that symbolicator can work with as a symbol source.
-The structure used is the `unified` format that the symbolicator also supports.
+A small utility that takes a folder structure of debug information files structure that symbolicator can work with as a symbol source.
+The structure (currently mostly useful for Apple and Linux) and writes them into a folder used is the `unified` format that the symbolicator also supports.

 ## Compiling